Tr3yWay996/web/docs/pages/developing-extensions/Admin-configuration.md

 Here’s what’s new:

-- `SettingsRepositoryInterface`: Used to persist settings to the database.
 - `AdminFormRequest`: Handles form input validation.
 - `RedirectResponse`: Used to return the user back to the admin page after saving changes.